rej696/blog/content/fpga.md

 # FPGA Notes

+## The Plan
 Using a Nandland GoBoard with GHDL and Yosys-ghdl-plugin opensource fpga toolchain for lattice ice40 fpgas, to work through the Nandland Getting Started with FPGAs book (https://nandland.com/book-getting-started-with-fpga/)

+Work through the book, doing all the exercices

+Do some projects:
+- UART
+- VGA
+- ADC/DAC?
+- Audio Something?
+- Basc Processor (e.g. for running forth)?

 ## GHDL
 Followed tutorials for using GHDL https://ghdl.github.io/ghdl/quick_start/index.html